 Expertise and Capsule Summary

-I'm a Boston-based data analysis consultant with 20 years industry and research experience in data analysis, customer research, and interface design.
+I'm a Lyon, France-based data science consultant with 20+ years industry and research experience in data analysis and data science, customer research, and interaction design.
 Current specialties:

-- Data mining and analysis: Data scraping, processing and cleaning, general statistics, clustering/modeling, variable interactions, charts and graphs.
+- Data mining and analysis: Data scraping, processing and cleaning; databases and BI tools; clustering/modeling, charts and interactive visuals, interesting stories.

-- Textual data wrangling: Got lots of text?
+- Textual data analysis and wrangling: Got lots of text?
 I can help you parse it, mine it, summarize it, navigate it, view it.
+I currently use a lot of deep learning tools for classification and analysis, as well (pytorch and tensorflow).

 - Customer research data analysis: Create customer segments or personas from data, textual analysis of customer comments/feedback/posts, survey response analysis, log mining...

 I have a Ph.D. from Stanford University and an M.Phil. from Cambridge University (more here).
 I worked in research for several years and published 2 books about internet community (more here).
 Here's a PDF long version of my resume.
-For more information and portfolio, send me email!
+For more information and work samples, send me email!

 "I hired Lynn to work on a project to enhance a web based data analysis program.
 She soon identified issues in the existing approach, simplified the problem and designed a solution that was easier to use and faster to execute.
 She developed clean, concise and modern presentations for the results.
 She did this quickly and efficiently.
 She is a real professional, friendly, and easy to work with.
 I truly enjoyed working with her and highly recommend her for any project."
 (Senior Web Programmer, Brandeis University)